wolfrage76/Subspace-Thingies/README.md

 Installation:
  - You must add `--rpc-listen-on <LocalIP>:<Port>` to your NODE launch command - port 9944 is default
- - You must add `--prometheus-listen-on <localIP>:<Port>` to your FARMER launch command - port 8181 is default
+ - You must add `--prometheus-listen-on <LocalIP>:<Port>` to your FARMER launch command - port 8181 is default
  - If you need to create a farmer log file, add this to the end of your launch command: ` |tee -a <FILENAME>.txt`

 FOR BOTH SIDES:
-1. Edit `config.yaml.example` and save it as `config.yaml`
+1. Edit `config.yaml.bak` and save it as `config.yaml`
 2. Copy `config.yaml` to both monitor and viewer folders
 3. Run: `pip install -r requirements.txt`

 THEN FOR FARMER SIDE:
-1. Save monitor folder to the farmer
+1. Save monitor folder to machine running the farmer
-3. Run: `monitor.py` to launch
+3. Run: `python3 monitor.py` to launch

 THEN FOR VIEWER:
 1. Copy the Viewer folder to a machine you can connect to the console for
 2. In the folder Run: `pip install -r requirements.txt`
-3. Run: `python view.py` to launch
+3. Run: `python3 view.py` to launch

 The UI will not fully update until a machine cycles and sends its data over.
 If the drive list is empty after awhile, or if you get Unicode Errors, edit config.yaml and toggle the "TOGGLE_ENCODING" setting.